 Wash dates thoroughly, dry them and remove stones.
 Fill the hollow dates with a little peanut butter.
 Press into shape and roll in confectioners' sugar.

-Although the "Process of Preparing Nut Meal" was patented by the Kellogg brothers in Battle Creek, Michigan, in 1895, and peanut butter was first sold as a snack food at the Universal Exposition in St. Louis, in 1904, it wasn't until the early 1920s that creamy, smooth peanut butter as we know it was first introduced.
+Although the "Process of Preparing Nut Meal" had been patented by the Kellogg brothers in Battle Creek, Michigan, in 1895, and peanut butter was first sold as a snack food at the Universal Exposition in St. Louis, in 1904, it wasn't until the early 1920s that creamy, smooth peanut butter as we know it was first introduced.